ThreeSixes/iron-march-leak-helper/README.md

 ## Using the project
 - The MySQL container will open up TCP 33060 for connections.
 It shouldn't interfere with any default MySQL installations on your system.
-- Connection information is as follows:
+- Database connection information is as follows:
     - Host: `0.0.0.0`
     - Port: `33060`
     - User: `user`